 #kidlitart (free)

-Every Thursday, 9pm Eastern Time (2am UTC), Twitter chat for children’s book illustrators & friends.
-Moderated by author/illustrators @RubinPingk and Charlene Chua (@charlenedraws).
+Every Thursday, 9pm Eastern Time (2am UTC), chat on BlueSky Social for children’s book illustrators & friends.

 LitMingles (free)

-Every month (except in summer), the Los Angeles Region SCBWI hosts multiple LitMingles, opportunities to discuss topics of interest to kidlit writers and illustrators.
-For this month’s LitMingles calendar, go to the link above and then click the “LitMingle Calendar” link at the top of the landing page.
+Every month, the Los Angeles Region SCBWI hosts multiple LitMingles, opportunities to discuss topics of interest to kidlit writers and illustrators.
+Use this link for this month’s LitMingles calendar.
 Hosted by SCBWI Los Angeles, open to everyone via Zoom.

 The Loft ($)